 2. The service animal is under the control of the handler at all times, including entering and exiting the vehicle.

-H. The responsibility for the care and supervision of the service animal rests solely on the employee or student.
+C. The responsibility for the care and supervision of the service animal rests solely on the employee, student or visitor.
 The technology center is not responsible for providing any staff member to walk the service animal or provide any other care or assistance to the animal.
 Issues related to the care and supervision of service animals will be addressed on a case-by-case basis in the discretion of the building administrator.

 1. The service animal is out of control and/or the service animal’s handler does not effectively control the service animal’s behavior;